Exporting dairy products to the European Union

 The milk must be excluded from use and not used in the manufacture of dairy products for export.

-Antibiotic positive milk must be traced back to the farm and the farm advised of the unsatisfactory result.
+Antibiotic positive milk must be traced back to the farm and the farm advised of the unsatisfactory result and suitable corrective actions taken to ensure ongoing compliance.

-Your AA must document the procedures followed if antibiotic positive milk is detected at receival and include verification to ensure the action taken is effective.
+An establishments AA must document the procedures followed where antibiotic positive milk is detected and include verification to ensure the action taken is effective.

 Total plate count (TPC) and bulk milk cell count (BMCC) requirements

 The term BMCC (also known as a somatic cell count), refers to the number of white blood cells per millilitre of raw milk.
 All milk naturally contains some of these cells, so cows can fight infection.
-High BMCCs can be used to predict the prevalence of mastitis in a herd.
+High BMCCs are used as an indicator of the health of a cow.

-The EU has specific requirements for milk cooling, TPC and BMCC to ensure that milk is not collected from cows that are unhealthy.
+The EU has specific requirements for TPC and BMCC to ensure that milk collected from cows that are unhealthy is not used in the manufacture of dairy products.

-TPC and BMCC levels must be monitored from each of your supply farms using rolling geometric averages.
+TPC and BMCC levels must be monitored from each of your suppliers using rolling geometric averages.

 Samples must be taken from each supply farm at a minimum frequency of: